oneerbaan/the_wine_project/README.md

-# Snowflake - DBT ELT Pipeline to Analyse Wine Reviews and Compare with Inventory
+# Snowflake, DBT ELT Pipeline to Analyse Wine Reviews and Compare with Inventory

 An end-to-end ELT Pipeline project that combines wine reviews with LCBO product inventory data to explore the best reviewed wines and compare them with product availability.
 The project implements a **Medallion Architecture** using **Airbyte, Snowflake, dbt, and Astronomer Cosmos**.